pivotal/docs-tap/namespace-provisioner/about.hbs.md

 ### <a id="expansion-template"></a>Expansion Template ConfigMap

-The expansion-template ConfigMap contains the ytt logic to expand the resources defined in the following locations into each of the  namespaces listed in the desired-namespaces ConfigMap:
+The expansion-template ConfigMap contains the ytt logic to expand the resources defined in the following locations into each of the  namespaces listed in the desired-namespaces ConfigMap:</br>
-- Default-resources Secret
+- Default-resources Secret</br>
-- the `tap-values.yaml` file under additional_sources
+- the `tap-values.yaml` file under additional_sources</br>

 The intent is to only support definition of cluster-scoped or namespaced resources, but currently, we also support installation of the Grype package in the tap-install namespace.